therightwei/aboutme/introduction.md

 Directed an information security officer team, conducting security reviews, assessing the security impact of application changes, and identifying and preventing vulnerabilities for 40+ web applications.
 Covered 200+ projects yearly.

-- Innovated a new structured collaboration working mode for the security review procedure to enforce adherence to Citibank’s security policies and standards across diverse software development methodologies.
-The innovative working model improved productivity by 15% and reduced the number of vulnerabilities by 5%.
+- Innovated a new structured collaboration working mode for the security review procedure to enforce adherence to Citibank’s security policies and standards.
+- Improved productivity by 15% and reduced the number of vulnerabilities by 5%.

 ### Solution Architect | CITIBANK | New York (Mar 2010 - Apr 2013 )